3 Truths For Water Management Success

 Knowing how much water your plant needs is key to proper water management.
 There are many places to learn the water requirement of plants.
 Knowing the plant’s water requirement and the evapotranspiration for the day is the first step of precision water management.

-Reference ET is a measurement of water use for a specific grass or crop.
+Reference ET is a measurement of water use for a specific grass or crop, this is a very important water management variable.
 The plants in your landscape mostly have different water requirements than alfalfa or grass.
 This is where the plant species factor becomes essential.
 Knowing your plant species factor allows watering for a specific plant.
 By multiplying the reference ET by the plant factor, we determine the specific plant’s water requirement.
-Here is a link to a site that has the most comprehensive database of plant factors for California landscapes
+Here is a link to a site that has the most comprehensive database of plant factors for California landscapes.

 Truth 2 – If you use a standard sprinkler timer, most likely, you are overwatering.